edmundss/vue-datatable/README.md

 - `advancedSearch` (Boolean): Set to `true` to enable advanced search.
 - `loadDataOnInit` (Boolean): Set to `true` to load data when the component is initialized.

-## Methods
+## Internal Methods

-The DatatableCard component provides various methods that you can use to interact with the datatable:
+These methods are meant to be used by component internally, but maybe you can find use for them

 - `alert(message)`: Display an alert with the given message.
 - `toggleSearch()`: Toggle the advanced search bar.